chaoxu0512/chaoxu0512.github.io/_posts/oct/2020-10-20-notes-Introduction-to-oct.md

 ### 1.5.2 Optical Coherence Microscopy and En Face OCT

+**Coherence gating**: the sample and reference beams coherently interfere only when their optical path-length difference is within the coherence length of the source, which is referred to as coherence gating [[4]](https://onlinelibrary.wiley.com/doi/book/10.1002/9780470177013).

+OCM images (usually en face images) are obtained at different depths by adjusting the focus depth (achieved by modulating the reference arm path delay to focus depth).
+The en face OCM images are  acquired with excellent transverse resolution  due to the advantage of high numerical aperture.

+Challenges for OCM:

+- to match the interferometer reference arm delay to the scanned beam path delay in the microscope sample arm interface.
+- to make early OCM technology (constant path delay beam scanning is required) compatible with existing microscope designs.
+- one axial scan for each pixel in the image is required for OCM.

+The development of spectral / Fourier domain and swept source / Fourier domain OCT leads to a dramatic increase in imaging speed, which enables multiple en face depths and spanning the focal depth of OCM.
+The techniques are called en face OCT.

+One area related with en face OCT is full-field OCT with high pixel density images over wide fields of view.
+See the description of full-field OCT from the book [[1]](https://www.springer.com/gp/book/9783319064185),

+> Full-field OCT performs high resolution en face imaging with coherence-gated detection using a Linnik interferometer and CCD cameras.
+Full-field OCT achieves cellular resolution imaging, and because a single spatial mode light is not required, it has the advantage that high axial resolution is possible using low-cost thermal or gas discharge light sources.

+### 1.5.3 Light Sources for Ultrahigh-Resolution OCT

+## 1.6 Advances in Imaging Speed

+Spectral/Fourier domain OCT (SD-OCT) was first proposed by Fercher et al in  1995 [[5]](https://www.sciencedirect.com/science/article/abs/pii/003040189500119S).
+In 2003, it was demonstrated  that SD-OCT owns a powerful sensitivity advantage over time domain detection, for measuring all the echoes of light simultaneously. this leads to a sensitivity increase of 50–100 times, enabling a corresponding increase in imaging speeds.

+For swept source/Fourier domain OCT (SS-OCT), a narrow-bandwidth, frequency swept light source and detectors are adopted to measure the interference output as a function of time.

 ## Reference

 [1] Drexler, Wolfgang, and James G. Fujimoto, eds. *Optical coherence tomography: technology and applications*.
 Springer Science & Business Media, 2008.